 Seek out support by surrounding yourself with people who believe in you and will help to put your skills and strengths into perspective.
 Our insecurities generally come from the desire to be a good doctor, which is why so often we are our own worst critics, seeking out mentors who will give us honest feedback on our strengths and areas for potential improvement.
 Asking for support does not signify incompetence – it instead shows a desire to grow.
 Remember that you’ve made it to this point in your medical career because you are highly skilled and hardworking, when you can’t remind yourself of these things, find social support to help you out.

-Imposter syndrome is prevalent among doctors, leading to feelings of inadequacy and self-doubt, and is a risk factor for burnout.
+Imposter syndrome can lead to feelings of inadequacy and self-doubt, and is a risk factor for burnout.
 It is important for medical professionals to recognise and address these feelings in order to maintain their mental wellbeing and provide the best care for their patients.
 With the right tools and strategies, it’s possible to build self-confidence and develop a more balanced view of oneself.
 Keep in mind that it’s a journey, and it’s important to be patient and kind to yourself and those around you along the way.